 And on the point of association of ‘Islamist terrorism’ with Islam, what on earth do you expect.

-This amounts to pointless denialism, and actually increases the problem of confusion, conflation from ignorance that Ruqaiya mentioned above.
-Because even those with a very limted perspective on Islam can see the patently obvious – the Islamist terrorist are Islamic.
-Not Ruqaiya’s Islamic, not Ajmal’s Islamic, not maajid Nawaz’s Islamic.
+This amounts to pointless denialism, and actually increases the problem of confusion, and the conflation from ignorance that Ruqaiya mentioned above.
+Because even those with a very limted perspective on Islam can see the patently obvious – the Islamist terrorists are Islamic.
+Not Ruqaiya’s Islamic, not Ajmal’s Islamic, not Maajid Nawaz’s Islamic … but their Islamic.

-I’m not sure Ajmal will think this a fair comparison, because, respect for religion.
+I’m not sure Ajmal will think this a fair comparison, because, ‘respect for religion’.
+Ajmal again …

 Islam is a religion, …